 Errors and omissions insurance helps to protect you when a client holds you or your company responsible for a service you provided, or failed to provide, that did not have the expected or promised results.

-BrokerLink can provide coverage that will defend you and help keep your professional reputation from being harmed in what is an increasingly litigious business world.
+BrokerLink can offer coverage to help defend you and keep your professional reputation from being harmed.
 To learn more, talk with one of our brokers.

 Who needs errors and omissions insurance?

-Errors and omissions insurance is for individuals who provide professional service or advice to their clients, including but not limited to, the following professions:
+Errors and omissions insurance is for individuals who provide professional services or advice to their clients, including but not limited to, the following professions:

 - Advertising and marketing agencies

 - Barbershops and hair salons